1. Netflix ($8.99 per month)

 - Cobra Kai season 3: Everything you need to know

-Both HBO services pack current-run shows including Insecure, as well as completed seasons of Westworld, Curb Your Enthusiasm and Veep.
-HBO's biggest recent hits are adaptations of Watchmen and The Outsider.
-But at $14.99 per month, it can be a little pricey.
-That's where HBO Max comes into play.
-Big highlights include Friends, the Studio Ghibli library and original shows like Love Life and the Not-Too-Late Show with Elmo.
+HBO Max has everything HBO has, and then some.
+Both HBO and HBO Max pack current-run shows including Insecure, as well as completed seasons of Westworld, Curb Your Enthusiasm and Veep.
+But for $14.99 per month, HBO Max adds a lot more to be a compelling competitor to Netflix.
+Big highlights include Wonder Woman 1984 and The Flight Attendant with Kaley Cuoco.
+There's also Friends, the Studio Ghibli library and original shows like Love Life and the Not-Too-Late Show with Elmo.

-Before its release, Disney Plus was one of the most anticipated streaming services on the market.
+Entering its second year, Disney Plus has gone from one of the most anticipated streaming services on the market to a dominant player.
 And why wouldn't it be?
 Disney controls a frankly frightening number of properties, from Marvel, to Star Wars, to Disney's own animated canon, to The Simpsons (all 30 seasons, and counting).
 At $7 per month, it's among the cheaper of the best streaming services out there, and a lot of the content is available in 4K resolution with HDR color palettes, too.

 Read our full Disney Plus review.